 - This zone is intended to enable management and appropriate use of lands that are identified by OEH as 'protected areas'.
 These include National Parks and Nature Reserves.
 It is also intended to apply to sites proposed to be reserved under this Act to protect their environmental significance.
-The permissible land uses are set through the standard LEP instrument, as those governed by the NSW National Parks and Wildlife Act 1974 - This zone will apply to Ku-ring-gai Chase National Park, Lane Cove National Park, Dalrymple Hay and Garigal National Park and to land zoned E1 for the Ku-ring-gai Campus of the University of Technology, Sydney under SEPP (Major Development) 2005.
+The permissible land uses are set through the standard LEP instrument, as those governed by the NSW National Parks and Wildlife Act 1974 - This zone applies to Ku-ring-gai Chase National Park, Lane Cove National Park, Dalrymple Hay and Garigal National Park and part of the land on the former Ku-ring-gai Campus of the University of Technology, previously zoned E1 under SEPP (Major Development) 2005.